open/close all folders

 - The directors cut, which came out about 25 years after the original movie, restraightens the story, and includes the (quite spectacular) bad ending.

-- Despite the Trope Quote above, the Ghost Rider film plays this trope straight.
-At no point in the actual script does The Devil claim he can reclaim the Ghost Rider power against the wielder’s will.
-(And in fact, if he could, Carter Slade’s rebellion wouldn’t have been possible to begin with.)
+- The Ghost Rider film plays this trope straight.
+The Devil offers to remove the power from Blaze, but at no point does he say he can reclaim the Ghost Rider power against the wielder’s will.
+(And in fact, if he could, Carter Slades rebellion wouldn’t have been possible, to begin with.)
 For the record, he can’t claim Johnny’s soul for refusal to surrender the curse either, as he had specifically contracted that if Johnny defeated Blackheart, his soul would be freed, with no other conditions mentioned.

 - "That Hell-Bound Train" is a fantasy short story by Robert Bloch from 1958 that won the Hugo Award in 1959.
 Martin makes a Deal with the Devil that he would be able to stop time for himself whenever he wanted.
 In other words, once he found a point in his life he enjoyed, that happy moment would last forever for him.
 He found out that The Devil had tricked him, others have tried this wish, but they never found the perfect moment, always waiting for something better, until they died.
 Martin dies and has to ride the Hell-Bound Train with the Devil to Hell.
 At that point, knowing Hell awaits and enjoying the company of minor sinners (gambling, sex, etc.) all having their last and greatest time, Martin stops time on the train, trapping everyone there (including the Devil) forever.

-- In The Dresden Files, a few words of wisdom from Uriel help Harry realize that, even as the new Winter Knight, Mab has no true control over him because he has free will.
+- A few words of wisdom from Archangel Uriel help Harry Dresden realize that, even as the new Winter Knight, Mab has no true control over him because he has free will.
 It's up to him how or even if he obeys Mab's orders.
 Which is just what she wants.

 - In the Mexican superhero comedy El Chapulín Colorado, one episode has the hero narrating the story of Faustus.
 In this version, Faustus regains his youth from a deal with the Devil, who also throws in a magic wand in the bargain.
 When the Devil comes to claim Faustus' soul, Faustus asks to be shown the contract.
 When The Devil produces it, Faustus uses the wand to make it disappear.
 The Devil cried like a little girl afterwards.

-- Cruelly subverted in Supernatural.
+- Subverted in Supernatural.
 An agent of Lucifer gives Sam mystical powers that allow him to exorcise and even destroy demons with his mind.
 Seems a little stupid of Lucifer, right?
 Except that there are a number of seals keeping Lucifer bound in Hell, and the final one is the archdemon Lilith... and Sam ends up using his power to kill Lilith, unwittingly releasing Lucifer.
 Which was the plan all along.
-Nice Job Breaking It, Hero.
+Nice Job Breaking It, Hero!.

 - Perfectly possible for Abyssals and Infernals in Exalted; however, there are backdoor penalties for defying the will of their undead/demonic masters.
 Abyssals get Resonance, which builds up as they adopt the trappings of life; if it's not bled off, it can result in an explosion of necrotic energy that basically kills everything the Abyssal holds dear.
 Likewise, the Infernals get Torment, which allows their master to hijack them if it builds up too much; the only way to bleed it off is to act like a supervillain.
 Seriously; this is what happens when the Ebon Dragon has a hand in the creative process.